said1210UW/said1210UW.github.io/_portfolio/portfolio-3.md

   - Developed a client-side web application to allow users to easily select a currency and view the corresponding exchange rate, enhancing user experience and accessibility.

-**The data used in this project was retrieved from sources such as the currency flags at**:
+**The data used in this project was retrieved from sources such as**:
  -  [TransferWise Currency Flags](https://github.com/transferwise/currency-flags/)
  -  [Open Exchange Rates - Currencies](https://openexchangerates.org/).